pranavpr/cardinfo.github.io/_posts/2019-09-22-american-express-membership-rewards-credit-card-mrcc-review.md

 Regular Membership Rewards Points earned on spending Rs.
 4,000 = 80 <br/>
 Bonus Membership Rewards Points earned on spending Rs.
 4,000 = 1,000<br/>
 Total Membership Rewards Points earned on spending Rs.
 4,000 = 1,080<br/>
 Now, 18,000 Membership Rewards Points = Rs.
-8,000 (Amazon voucher)<br/>
+9,000 (Taj Vouchers)<br/>
 Hence, value of 1,080 Membership Rewards Points = Rs.
-480<br/>
+420<br/>
-Therefore, Reward Rate = <strong>12%</strong>
+Therefore, Reward Rate = <strong>13.5%</strong>
 </div>

 So on spending just Rs.
-4,000 a month, this card provides a whooping reward rate of 12%.
-Similarly, with 24 Karat Gold collection, the reward rate reaches to 12.38%.
+4,000 a month, this card provides a whooping reward rate of 13.5%.
+Similarly, with 24 Karat Gold collection, the reward rate reaches to 15.75% if you redeem for Taj Vouchers.
 Impressive, isn't?

 #### Other benefits